DON'T DIE BEFORE YOU'VE MADE A DIFFERENCE

 [Focus: leaders and leaders-to-be]

 How can you improve your effectiveness as a leader, building on what you already know?
-John Graham, author of Outdoor Leadership, offers insights and practical tips from forty years of experience on mountain-climbing teams, in Vietnam, at the UN, as an environmental activist and in the nonprofit world.
-“The core of good leadership,” he says, “is a lot more than making tough decisions and handling conflicts.
-It’s also about developing trust, communicating with sensitivity, balancing head with heart—and inspiring others with a clear and compelling vision of success.”
+As the author of Outdoor Leadership, I offer insights and practical tips from forty years of experience on mountain-climbing teams, in Vietnam, at the UN, as an environmental activist and in the nonprofit world.
+In my book, the core of good leadership is a lot more than making tough decisions and handling conflicts.
+It’s also about developing trust, communicating with sensitivity, balancing head with heart—and inspiring others with a clear and compelling vision of success.

 GIVING BACK IS THE KEY TO LIVING FORWARD